 In March 2020, the GASB issued Statement No. 93, Replacement of Interbank Offered Rates.
-The objective of this Statement is to address the accounting and financial reporting implications that result from the replacement of an interbank offered rate for agreements in which variable payments are made or received and depend on an interbank offered rate, namely the London Interbank Offered Rate (LIBOR).
+The objective of this statement is to address the accounting and financial reporting implications that result from the replacement of an interbank offered rate for agreements in which variable payments are made or received and depend on an interbank offered rate, namely the London Interbank Offered Rate (LIBOR).
 The removal of LIBOR as an appropriate benchmark interest rate is effective for the Authority's fiscal year ending June 30, 2023.
-All other requirements of this Statement are effective for the Authority's fiscal year ending June 30, 2022.

 In March 2020, the GASB issued Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
-The primary objective of this Statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
-This Statement is effective for the Authority's fiscal year ending June 30, 2023.
+The primary objective of this statement is to improve financial reporting by addressing issues related to public-private and public-public partnership arrangements.
+This statement is effective for the Authority's fiscal year ending June 30, 2023.

 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
-This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
-This Statement is effective for the Authority's fiscal year ending June 30, 2023.
+This statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements for government end users.
+This statement is effective for the Authority's fiscal year ending June 30, 2023.